score-spec/docs/content/en/docs/Tasks/routes-as-resources.md

 Applications that consist of multiple microservices would typically need a routing controller that would redirect incoming requests to a proper workload at run time.

-Common scenario is to deploy an “API-Gateway” or “Ingress” controller as a part of the application.
+Common scenario is to deploy an `API-Gateway` or `Ingress` controller as a part of the application.

 **In this case a “routes table” should be maintained and updated after new services deployments.
 Which is a pain point as the software grows.**